janbeyatii/trustworthy-product-reviews-group24/README.md

 ## Data Base Schema

-The database schemas used in the project
+The database tables used in the project

 ```bash
 #1.
 Products Table